gip-inclusion/archive-communaute-wp/wp-content/plugins/elementskit-lite/readme.txt

 Start using the Facebook Messenger module chat-head by providing the Page ID, choosing any color, logged in user greeting, and logged out user greeting.
 You can also show your visitors a dialogue box if you wish to.
 However, make sure that your domain is whitelisted on the page you’re linking to.

 == Changelog ==
+Version: 2.5.3 (2022-01-22)
+Fixed: Nav menu widget dropdown issue with onclick.
+Fixed: Nav menu link not clickable if item has dropdown.
+Fixed: Submenu list isn't working if megamenu is activated.
+Tweaked: CSS and JS improved.

 Version: 2.5.2 (2022-01-09)
 Added: Nav menu widget dropdown open on click.
 Added: Ajax Loading support for Advanced Tab Widget.